 To work towards one of the rarest courses like CMA is defiantly a pleasure, and this pleasure comes to you with definite hard work.
 This certificate gives you the certification of US-based institutes, which is international recognition in financial management fields and in advanced management accounting.
 Besides maintaining your membership, you have to be committed to CPE.
 After being certified, you can easily work for various domains in the finance industry for either a public or a private sector company.
 CMA certification signifies the knowledge you possess in various domains of the industry.
-The certification can be pursued in more than 100 countries, and as of now, more than 45000 members are registered as a CMA worldwide.
+There are more than 75,000 CMA members as of 30th June 2019, out of which around 40,000 active members.

 Why pursue CS?

 Being a CS gives you an amazingly rewarding career both professionally and financially, for you can work as an independent professional as well as with a company.
 This course is a correspondence course, which means you do not need to attend any sort of class to crack it.
 Studying at home and by yourself is the way you do it.
-You can crack this course in a time span of 3 1/2 years; however, once you register, your registration is valid for 5 years.
-There are more than 35000 registered CS, out of which 6500 are independent professionals; the others have been employed by companies at good packages to start with.
+Although the registration is valid for 5 years, you can complete the course in a span of 2 to 3 years.
+As of 15th September 2020, there are more than 62,000 registered CS professionals across 4 regional offices and 72 chapters of the institute.